-During the inspection we spoke with two dentists (an associate and the principal dentist), two dental nurses, a dental hygienist and the receptionist.
+During the inspection we spoke with two dentists (the principal dentist and an associate), two dental nurses, the dental hygiene therapist, a receptionist, the practice manager and the compliance manager.
 We looked at practice policies and procedures and other records about how the service is managed.